 - WhatsApp: to let family know you've arrived safely and to coordinate with the hotel or tour guide.

-- FaceTime / Google Meet: if you want to make a quality video call from a special corner.
+- FaceTime / Google Meet: if you want to make a quality video call from a special spot.

 Memories

-- Instagram: because some moments deserve to be shared instantly, not a week later.
+- Instagram: because some moments are worth sharing instantly, not a week later.

-- Google Photos: for automatic backup of all photos.
+- Google Photos: to automatically back up all your photos.
 With data, the backup happens in the background without you having to think about it.

 - Canva: if you want to create a collage or story of your trip on the go.